 5. Visit the Rietveld Schroder House

 The Rietveld Schroder House is one of the most iconic things to see in Utrecht, celebrated for its bold design and UNESCO World Heritage status.
-Built in 1924 by Gerrit Rietveld and Truus Schroder, it’s the only building fully constructed in the De Stijl style, known for clean lines, primary colors, and innovative spatial concepts.
+Built in 1924 by Gerrit Rietveld and Truus Schroder, it’s the only building fully constructed in the De Stijl style.
+This design movement is known for clean lines, primary colors, and innovative spatial concepts.

 Inside, you’ll find a striking interior with sliding walls, hidden doors, and custom modular furniture in red, yellow, and blue.
 Every element follows the "form follows function" principle, making it a home far ahead of its time.